 Canada’s Sports Hall of Fame

 Canada’s Sports Hall of Fame is Canada’s largest and only national museum for sport.
-It’s one of the top Calgary attractions located in Canada Olympic Park at the west end of the city.
-Their focus is on the “recognition, education, curation and thought leadership with an emphasis on educating youth on the values, history, and culture of sport in Canada.”
+It’s one of the top Calgary attractions in Canada Olympic Park at the city’s west end.
+They focus on “recognition, education, curation and thought leadership with an emphasis on educating youth on the values, history, and culture of sport in Canada.”

-There have been close to 700 inductees since its inception in 1955 and it’s the highest sporting honour awarded to Canada’s top athletes.
+Since its inception in 1955, close to 700 inductees have been named, and it’s the highest sporting honour awarded to Canada’s top athletes.

 Calgary Military Museum